simdjson/simdjson/CONTRIBUTING.md

-Though we do not have a formal code of conduct, we will not tolerate bullying, bigotery or intimidation.
+Though we do not have a formal code of conduct, we will not tolerate bullying, bigotry or intimidation.
 Everyone is welcome to contribute.